 - A. Your résumé. - B. Copy of your transcripts4. - C. A letter of interest, which should describe: - a.
 Your disciplinary focus (referencing the topic areas above). - b.
 Experiences that have prepared you for success in an internship focused on intelligence and security challenges. - c.
 Experience with machine learning, programming, and/or statistics (not required for all roles). - d.
 Anything else in your background that could be helpful for the selection committee to know. - D. A letter of recommendation submitted by a professor or past supervisor. - a.
-Should be submitted by the recommender to risc@arlis.umd.edu with the subject "Recommendation letter for [candidate name]".
+Should be submitted by the recommender through the LOR Google Form.